vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 control to the event loop until the task is marked as done.

-Once the task completes, retrieves the result, cleans up the handle from the WeakMap registry, and returns the final result.
+Once the task completes, retrieves the result, cleans up the handle from the registry, and returns the final result.

+If the task just spawned and the result is an error, the error is thrown here rather than in done() to avoid crashing the event loop.

 * This method is **static**.